 As the estate Tollemache had bought lacked a suitable residence, in 1844 he commissioned the architect Anthony Salvin to build a Gothic mansion, Peckforton Castle, on the hillside to the south.

 Beeston’s ruins were an integral part of Peckforton’s landscape and were intended to provide a ‘view’ and talking point for Tollemache and his guests.
 Much consolidation work took place during this period, including repairs to the outer curtain wall.
 Fir trees were planted in the outer ward to complement the estate planting around Peckforton.

 The 19th century saw the castle develop as a tourist attraction, chiefly facilitated by the opening of the Chester to Crewe railway in 1846.
 Two years previously the castle had been the setting for the first Beeston festival, which became an annual two-day event, drawing thousands of people.

 The present castle ticket office and the stone wall around the base of the crag were built in 1846.
 The wall also acted as a boundary for the deer and the kangaroos that were, somewhat surprisingly, kept on the site.

 Beeston was taken into state guardianship in 1959 and passed to English Heritage in 1984.
-The present concrete bridge leading to the inner ward was constructed in 1975 to improve access.
+The present concrete bridge leading to the inner ward was built in 1975 to improve access.